- Treatment for erectile dysfunction with Viagra®

 What is the difference between Viagra® and sildenafil?

-Viagra® is a brand of sildenafil (sildenafil citrate).
+Viagra® is a branded form of sildenafil (sildenafil citrate).
 Generic sildenafil contains the same active substance and works in the same way.

 Is Viagra available without a prescription in the UK?

 In the UK, Viagra® is a prescription-only medicine (POM).
-There is also Viagra Connect (sildenafil 50 mg), which was reclassified by the MHRA as a Pharmacy (P) medicine and may be supplied following assessment by a pharmacist.
+However, Viagra Connect (sildenafil 50 mg), was reclassified by the MHRA as a Pharmacy (P) medicine and may be supplied following a UK-registered prescriber assessment.
 This page relates to Viagra® (POM).

 Can I take Viagra® with alcohol?